Technical Report : ContikiMAC vs X-MAC performance analysis: Abstract

 ContikiMAC is a radio protocol that allows nodes to communicate while keeping their radio turned off most of the time.
 The radio duty-cycle of ContikiMAC can be as low as 1\%.
 To signal an incoming frame to a receiver, ContikiMAC repeatedly sends the full data frame until it is acknowledged by the receiver.
 This approach might seem less efficient than what older \emph{radio duty cycle} protocols have been using.
 X-MAC for example first sends short \emph{strobe} frames to signal the receiver of an incoming frame.
 It is only when those strobes are acknowledged that the actual data frame is transmitted.

 In this paper, we perform an in-depth study of the ContikiMAC protocol to understand why sending full data packets works well in practice.
 We use the X-MAC protocol as a baseline.
 In addition to the genuine X-MAC protocol, we also experiment with enhanced versions of X-MAC that include some of the ContikiMAC mechanisms.
-This allows to better pinpoint the mechanisms responsible for the performance enhancements.
-The performance of both protocols is evaluated in terms of number of retransmissions, latency, packet delivery ratio (PDR) and duty-cycle.
-Our study reveals that the better efficiency of ContikiMAC can be attributed to two specific mechanisms: the ``fast sleep" optimization shortening the wake-up period and a more efficient transmission procedure.
-The combination of both mechanisms helps ContikiMAC to achieve a better PDR with a reduced latency and a drastically lower energy consumption than X-MAC.
+This allows to better quantify which mechanism is responsible for what performance enhancement.
+Both protocols performances are evaluated in terms of expected transmission count (ETX), latency, packet delivery ratio (PDR) and duty-cycle.
+Our study reveals that the better efficiency of ContikiMAC can be attributed to two specific mechanisms: first the ``fast sleep" optimization that shortens the wake-up period and second a more efficient transmission procedure.
+The combination of these mechanisms helps ContikiMAC to achieve a better PDR than X-MAC together with a reduced latency and a drastically lower energy consumption.
 A preliminary version of those results was published in French\cite{macomp}.
-This paper extends those results, in particular by performing comparison on larger topologies and using RPL, as routing protocol, instead of static routing.
+This paper extends those results, in particular by performing comparison on larger topologies and using RPL, as routing protocol, instead of static routing